A Scotiabank Review for 2021

-If you're even slightly familiar with banking in Canada, it’s a given that you have a close familiarity with what is known as the “Big Five Banks.”
+If you're even slightly familiar with banking in Canada, you're likely well aware of Canada's “Big Five Banks.”

-If not, Canada's "Big Five" banks include TD Canada Trust, the Bank of Montreal (BMO), the Royal Bank of Canada (RBC), the Canadian Bank of Commerce (CIBC), and Scotiabank.
+If not, Canada's "Big Five" banks include TD Canada Trust, the Bank of Montreal (BMO), the Royal Bank of Canada (RBC), the Canadian Bank of Commerce (CIBC), and, last but not least, Scotiabank.

 Table of Contents

-There is no shortage of Scotiabank chequing account offerings, ranging from no-frills basic chequing accounts, that come with low transaction numbers and low monthly fees, to their aptly-named “Ultimate Package”, which comes with unlimited funds transfers, among other perks.
+There is no shortage of Scotiabank chequing account offerings, with options ranging from the no-frills, basic chequing account to their aptly named “Ultimate Package”.

-Here is a breakdown for Scotiabank’s most popular and best chequing accounts:
+Here is a breakdown of Scotiabank’s most popular and best chequing accounts.

-While the account does require a monthly balance of $3,000 or more to waive its $11.95 monthly fee, considerably less than the majority of chequing accounts from other financial institutions.
+While this chequing account requires a monthly balance of $3,000* or more to waive its $11.95* monthly fee, it costs considerably less than the majority of chequing accounts from other financial institutions.

-This account offers its holder unlimited Interac e-transfers and 25 free debit card transactions every month — a pretty fair deal for anyone who does the majority of their banking online.*Rates current as of August 2021
+This account offers its holders unlimited Interac e-transfers and 25 free transactions every month, a pretty sweet deal for anyone who does the majority of their banking online.*Rates current as of August 2021

 The Scotiabank Preferred Package account likely resembles what you think of when you picture a standard banking account, with a monthly account fee of $16.95* (waived for balances of more than $4,000*) and unlimited transactions across the board.

-This is a great option for somebody who wants to start a savings account, as account holders can benefit from access to a 0.05% interest savings account.
+This is a great option for somebody who wants to start a savings account, as account holders can benefit from access to up to 1.75%* interest savings account.

 It has the price tag to match, too.
 This account costs $30.95* per month if you don’t keep a minimum balance of $5,000*.

-Perhaps the most compelling pull factor towards the Ultimate Package is its access to the Momentum Savings account, and offering unique to Scotiabank that offers an interest rate of up to 0.10%.
+Perhaps the most compelling pull factor towards the Ultimate Package is its access to the Momentum Savings account and offering unique to Scotiabank that offers an interest rate of up to 1.80%*.

 Do you remember how old you were when you got your first bank account?
 For many of us, this special milestone happens pretty early on in adolescence.